-Alicia Hopper is a nurse who has always encouraged openness about mental health, but when it came to her own mental health, she initially struggled.
+Alicia Hopper is a nurse that has always encouraged being open about mental health, but when it came to her own mental health, she initially struggled.
 Alicia describes how she came to terms with her mental health and got involved at parkrun to help manage it.

 In my mid-twenties I was diagnosed with clinical depression.

 It was at a time when things were really good in my life.
 I had a wonderful job, a beautiful fiancé and we were planning our wedding.
 I should have just been happy, but instead, other than going to work, I couldn’t get off the couch.
 I was finally realised it wasn’t normal so I went and saw my GP.
 I was diagnosed with depression and started on anti-depressants.

 Even as a nurse who would always talk to patients about how there’s no shame in mental health or mental illness, I still had shame about being on antidepressants, feeling like I’d failed in some way.